tayyab-balti/AI-Internship/Day2.md

 - n is the degree of the polynomial
 - ε is the error term

-`Real-life scenario`: Modeling the growth of a plant over time, where it grows slowly at first, accelerates, and then slows down, capturing the non-linear growth pattern.
+`Real-life scenario:` Modeling the growth of a plant over time, where it grows slowly at first, accelerates, and then slows down, capturing the non-linear growth pattern.

 ### Where to Use
 - The relationship between variables is known to be non-linear